benjmainzhang/Hockey-Analytics/README.md

 Hockey-Analytics
 ================

-R code for my research
+R code for my what was formerly my university research.